BjornHamels/rdmd/doc/tech/README.md

 My logic analyser is a DreamSourceLab [DSLogic Plus](https://www.dreamsourcelab.com/product/), 16 channels up to 400 MHz.

+Edit: replaced with a Rigol PLA2216 logic probe on 2023-8-3.

 ### Pinball machine with a DMD

 ![Highspeed DMD displaying the version of the ROM](hs2ver.png)